betterscientificsoftware/bssw.io/CuratedContent/EconomyOfOpenSourceSW.md

 Website | https://www.vice.com/en_us/article/43zak3/the-internet-was-built-on-the-free-labor-of-open-source-developers-is-that-sustainable
 Focus | Funding open source software development.

 Much of modern HPC software is underpinned by Open Source - be that the [Linux Kernel](https://github.com/torvalds/linux), [Tensorflow](https://github.com/tensorflow/tensorflow), [SuperLU](https://github.com/xiaoyeli/superlu), or others.
-Yet treating the availability of that software as an extrernality means taking on the risk that said software has flaws that may impair your own work.
+Yet treating the availability of that software as an externality means taking on the risk that said software has flaws that may impair your own work.

 Daniel Oberhaus explores the problems in this model using the now infamous "Heartbleed Bug" tracing it's introduction into openSSL through to the final discovery and fix.
 Along the way he looks at the cost estimates for dealing with the bug ([~500Million](https://www.eweek.com/security/heartbleed-ssl-flaw-s-true-cost-will-take-time-to-tally)) and compares that to the development budget for openSSL at the time ([$2000/year](http://veridicalsystems.com/blog/of-money-responsibility-and-pride)).
+Much of the compensation for developers in Open Source work is non-monetary forcing much influence to be indirect.
-Noting that a lot of the drivers in Open Source development are not monetary, he traces a series of actions organizations can take from directly tasking employees to work on projects to paying for support contracts that can help assure the codes they use are robust and reliable.
+The author traces a series of actions organizations can take from directly tasking employees to work on projects to paying for support contracts, that can help assure the codes they use are robust and reliable without having the direct control typical of traditional development.

 #### Contributed by [Paul Wolfenbarger](https://github.com/prwolfe "Paul Wolfenbarger's GitHub Profile")